practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 $
 ```

-5 milliseconds is sharp! :flushed:
+5 milliseconds is sharp! :grinning:

 Above building procedure can be shortened with a [makefile](./makefile):